 - Loss of mobility

-For over three decades, the Law Offices of Jon Friedman has successfully pursued negligent vehicle operators who cause accidents with injury.
-If you have been involved in a scooter accident in Portland, OR, seek medical care right away and contact our law office for help.
+For over three decades, Portland scooter accident attorney at Law Offices of Jon Friedman has successfully pursued negligent vehicle operators who cause accidents with injury.
+If you have been involved in a scooter accident in Portland, OR, seek medical care right away and contact our Portland scooter accident lawyer for help.

 Have You Been Involved in a Scooter Accident in Portland, OR?

 Contact our scooter accident attorney at the Law Offices of Jon Friedman in Portland, OR at (503) 828-1909 today to schedule a free consultation.
-As the companies begin operating in the city, we are prepared to hold the negligent parties responsible for any injuries that result from the scooter’s rental.
+As the companies begin operating in the city, our Portland scooter accident lawyers are prepared to hold the negligent parties responsible for any injuries that result from the scooter’s rental.